 Stay away from crowds.
 Ask a visitor with a cold to wear a mask or postpone their visit.

 Place items you use a lot in spots where you do not have to reach or bend over to get them.
 Use a cart with wheels to move things around the house and kitchen.
 Use an electric can opener, dishwasher, and other things that will make your chores easier to do.
 Use cooking tools (knives, peelers, and pans) that are not heavy.

 Tips to save energy:

-Never change how much oxygen is flowing without asking your doctor.
-See also: Oxygen in the home
+Never change how much oxygen is flowing in your oxygen setup without asking your doctor.

 Always have a back-up supply of oxygen in the home or with you when you go out.
 Keep the phone number of your oxygen supplier with you at all times.
 Learn how to use oxygen safely at home.

 Your hospital doctor or nurse may ask you to make a follow-up visit with:

 - A respiratory therapist who can teach you breathing exercises and how to use your oxygen

 - Someone who can help you stop smoking, if you smoke